glauberramos/css-architecture/README.md

-#CSS Architecture
+#CSS Architecture and Code Standards
 ================

 Information about CSS architecture and code standards.
 This is a live document and I accept and encourage contributions :D

 ##What developers usually think when writing code:

+* Separation of Responsibility
-Separation of Responsibility, Don't repeat yourself - DRY, Object Oriented, Concise, Coarse, Semantic, Performance, Boilerplating and Testable
+* Don't repeat yourself - DRY
+* Object Oriented
+* Concise
+* Coarse
+* Semantic
+* Performance
+* Boilerplating
+* Testable

-### 1. Readability
+## 1. Readability

  > Readability is very important to make the code clean, mantainable and easy to change/understand.
 We can achieve that following code standards and some important things like:

- * White spaces
+### White spaces

- > White spaces are important to give a pause for your eyes and make reading fluid.
+ White spaces are important to give a pause for your eyes and make reading fluid.

- * Identation
+### Identation

- > Ident your code to better convey the structure of it to human readers.
+ Ident your code to better convey the structure of it to human readers.

- * Nesting
+### Nesting

- * Identation
+### Identation

- * Standards
+### Standards

-3. More information:
+ More information:
  * [idiomatic.css] (https://github.com/necolas/idiomatic-css) by @necolas
  * [CSS-Guidelines] (https://github.com/csswizardry/CSS-Guidelines) by @csswizardry
  * [CSS Styleguide] (https://github.com/styleguide/css) by Github

-DRY - variables
+* DRY - variables
-Single responsability, repeated code - mixins
+* Single responsability, repeated code - mixins
-Object oriented - oocss, bem, smacss
+* Object oriented - oocss, bem, smacss
-Boilerplating - fors
+* Boilerplating - fors
-Perfomance - multiple selectors
+* Perfomance - multiple selectors
-Style is for css, not html.
+* Style is for css, not html.
 Semantic names - classes name

----

-##CSS Architecture

-### Pre Processors
+## Pre Processors

  Pre Processors are really important because they give nice tools that are common on main programming languages.
 Tools like: Nesting, Mixins (Functions), Variables, Fors, IFs and Selector Inheritance.